xlnl/greenery-app/README.md

 I took inspiration from an app that my group is working on enhancing with AR capabilities for a grad class.
 I wanted to combine beautiful, user-friendly design with easy functionality.
 This inspiration was further solidified by my encounter of the beautiful global plants API, [Trefle](https://trefle.io./).

+I also really want to refresh my skills with PostgreSQL and get back to the basics with SQL!
+My hope is to scale this up and perhaps refactor to a MERN stack once I gain more fluency in developing overall.

 ----------------------------------------------------------
 ### Unsolved Problems